bitrix24/b24restdocs/api-reference/catalog/product-property-feature/catalog-product-property-feature-get-fields.md

 catalog.productPropertyFeature.getFields()
 ```

-The method returns the fields of product property features or trade offers.
+The method returns the fields of product property parameters or variations.

 ## Parameters